 The Princess Matilda, went on to circumnavigate the UK through the Caledonian Canal, with a visit to Belfast and the Isle of Man.
 Featured in the TV series All at Sea, with the owner and actor Timothy Spall and his Wife Shane, details can be found here.
 Several episodes are available on Youtube.

-While the FCN is not primarily intended for the small wide beam waters of the UK, she will cruise the Grand Union Canal (to deliver to London from our works) and the Kennet and Avon Canal to link the Thames to the Severn.
+While the FCN is not primarily intended for the small wide beam waters of the UK, she will cruise the Grand Union Canal (to deliver to London from our works).
+Some parts of the the Kennet and Avon Canal can be cruised subject to local conditions

 An FCN 54 motored to London with the bow thruster temporarily out of operation due to a manufacturing fault.

 Even without the bow thruster and with traffic coming the other way, handling was superb both in the constricted Grand Union and later on the River Thames.

 The helmsman could back and fill, slow to a stop to allowing oncoming traffic through.
 Stern wash levels were minimal and the two long tunnels and the arched bridges presented no problems.
 Journey time; 6 full summer days Braunston to Limehouse basin on the River Thames.

 Wherever you are, in the confines of a river, seaside marine, seagoing moorings, river or canal, you will find the Peter Nicholls FCN responsive and easy to handle once you have the experience and instruction

 Let’s digress for a moment: Some people are looking for a barge to take to sea, yet also cruise the wide beam waterways of the UK, Ireland and mainland Europe.
 They think of a “Dutch Barge”.
 Unfortunately, most Dutch barges are not really seagoing.
 They may have some Recreational Craft Directive paperwork to say they are but they are definitely not sea boats.